 My study area lies on Tekuo, an Earth-like planet inhabited by sentient hominids.
-Tekuo is one of seven planets orbiting a class G2 sun, known as Aju.
-The first four planets in the system are rocky.
-Tekuo is the third of these.
+Tekuo is one of six planets orbiting a class G2 sun, known as Aiu.
+The first three planets in the system are rocky.
+Tekuo is the second of these.
 Three gas giants lie in the outer part of the system.
-Tekuo is the only planet in the system to lie in the habitable zone.
+Tekuo lies in the habitable zone.

-Aju has 1.02 times the mass of our sun, Sol.
-The luminosity of a body is the cube of its mass, which makes Aju 1.07 times as luminous as Sol.
+Aiu has 1.02 times the mass of our sun, Sol.
+The luminosity of a body is the cube of its mass, which makes Aiu 1.07 times as luminous as Sol.

-It is a good job that Aju is brighter than Sol, because Tekuo lies further from Aju than Earth does from Sol.
-The distance from Aju to Tekuo is 1.03 times the distance from Sol to Earth.
-This distance is the square root of Aju’s luminosity and hence the distance at which Tekuo receives the same amount of light as Earth.
+It is surprisingly important that Aiu is brighter than Sol because Tekuo lies further from Aiu than Earth does from Sol.
+The distance from Aiu to Tekuo is 1.03 times the distance from Sol to Earth.
+This distance is the square root of Aiu’s luminosity and hence the distance at which Tekuo receives the same amount of light as Earth.

 The time it takes a planet to orbit a sun is the square root of the cube of the distance between them.
-So Tekuo’s year is equivalent to 1.05 Earth years, that is to say 385.33 days.
+So Tekuo’s year is equivalent to 1.05 Earth years, that is to say, 385.33 days.
 A day on Tekuo lasts (in Earthly terms) for 24 hours and 15 minutes.